Or the Hidden people, like we Icelanders, call them

 People in the countryside are more likely than city-dwellers to believe in elves, 45% compared to 30%.
 And women are more likely to believe than men; 44% of women believe in elves, while only 27% of men.

 Icelanders over the age of 45 are more likely than those who are younger to believe in elves.
 People aged 55-64 are the most likely, but 49% of them say they believe in elves.
 25-34-year-olds were the least likely, with only 23% affirmative answers.

 There is a story about how the hidden people do not want to be called elves.
 Once, a woman told her son off for misbehaving and said: You elf! (as an insult).
 A hidden person of the female persuasion heard this.
 She went up to the mother and snarled: “The hidden people are no more elves than you humans!”

 Don’t disturb the Elves of Iceland

-There are still roads that are being built that go around elf houses and elf churches instead of just bulldozing the road straight through because people here are more like, it’s better to be safe than sorry.
-Just two months ago I saw a piece on the national tv station RÚV regarding a condominium that was going to be built on top of an elfstone.
-When the constructors discovered this they made the house a little smaller so the stone would be outside the building and not be “harmed”.
-There are many many stories like this.
-We actually visit an elf house or stone and pay our respects to the elves on both our Reykjavik Walking Tour – Walk With a Viking and Icelandic Mythical Walk.
+Recently, there was a news story on the Icelandic National Broadcasting Service RÚV regarding an apartment building that was going to be built on an elf stone.
+When the constructors discovered this, they made the house a little smaller so the stone would be outside the building and not be “harmed”.
+There are quite a few stories like this.
+We actually visit an elf house or rock and pay our respects to the elves on our Reykjavik Walking Tour – Walk With a Viking and Reykjavik Folklore Walking Tour.